-• Vesnova Children's Mental Asylum: CCI provides nursing care, medical supplies and direct aid to the 174 residents of Vesnova Children's Mental Asylum.
+• Vesnova Children's Mental Asylum: CCl provides nursing care, medical supplies and direct aid to the 174 residents of Vesnova Children's Mental Asylum.

-During 2017 CCI sent 13 volunteer multi-disciplinary teams to train and work with local CCI staff to care for the sick and disabled children in Vesnova.
+During 2018 CCI sent 12 volunteer multi-disciplinary teams to train and work with local CCI staff to care for the sick and disabled children in Vesnova.

-• Hospice/ Palliative Care Programme:
+· Hospice/ Palliative Care Programme:

-- a).
-Support for the CCI Developed Baby Hospice in Minsk where we provide ongoing support.
-During 2017, CCI provided continuous support through funding of nurses posts, equipment and direct aid in the form of nappies, medications, dressings etc. - b).
-CCI provides family services to seriously ill and terminally ill children in their own homes and organises home visits by Palliative Care Outreach teams.
+- a) Support for the CCI Developed Baby Hospice in Minsk where we provide ongoing support.
+During 2018, CCI provided continuous support through funding of nurses posts, equipment and direct aid in the form of nappies, medications, dressings etc. - b) CCI provides family services to seriously ill and terminally ill children in their own homes and organises home visits by Palliative Care Outreach teams.
 These children and their families were also provided food and medication throughout the year. - Dental Care Programme: Visits by an Irish Dental Team, including a Dentist and Dental Nurse, provides direct care principally to the 174 children resident at Vesnova.
+A number of dentists also travelled on the January 2018 volunteer programme, following on from the care plans set out by the Dental Mission.

-In 2017 CCI sent one Dental Mission who carried out dental work on 110 children at Vesnova.
-The Dental Team expanded their programme to serve the Community Care Programme in Minsk and Gomel for the first time this year.
+In 2018 CCI sent one Dental Mission who carried out dental procedures on 98 children.
+The Dental Team expanded their programme to serve the Community Care Programme in Minsk and Gomel for a second year.
 The team also monitored the implementation of the Dental Hygiene Programme and provided all residents with new toothbrushes and supplies.
 The Dentist and Dental Nurses also hosted an educational session for staff and residents of the Community House and Independent Living Units.

-- Community Care Programme: The children on this programme are severely impaired and because of the severity of their disabilities cannot attend local rehab centres.
+• Community Care Programme: The children on this programme are severely impaired and because of the severity of their disabilities cannot attend local rehab centres.
 CCI provides outreach therapeutic services such as physiotherapy, massage and speech therapy to children in their own homes.
 It also provides food and medication to the children and their families.
-In 2017 we had 49 children and families that are being serviced by our medical staff in Minsk and Gomel. - 2017 also saw the continued development of Family Support Days for Community Care children and their families in the form of a Summer BBQ and Christmas Party.
+In 2018 we had 48 children and families that are being serviced by our medical staff in Minsk and Gomel.

+2018 also saw the continued development of Family Support Days for Community Care children and their families in the form of a Summer BBQ and Christmas Party.
 Due to the nature of their disabilities and the high level of care needed, many of the children and families in this programme rarely leave their homes and have little contact with other families who are in similar situations.
 CCI designed the Family Support Days for the families in the programme to meet with other families to talk, exchange ideas and to have the children enjoy the outdoors and be in the company of others.

-US CCI Chairperson, Kathleen Ryan, visited this programme in September 2017 and noted the improvement in well-being of the children as a direct result of the Family Support Days.
-Children who were too unwell to participate in these days were treated to a special home visit, so that they too could experience the benefits. - Cardiac Programme: Chernobyl Children's Project International concentrates its surgical services in Cardiac, as the heart is one of the organs that has been most drastically affected by Chernobyl.
+US CCI Chairperson, Kathleen Ryan, visited this programme in September 2018 and noted the improvement in well-being of the children as a direct result of the Family Support Days.
+Children who were too unwell to participate in these days were treated to a special home visit, so that they too could experience the benefits.

+• Cardiac Programme: Chernobyl Children's Project International concentrates its surgical services in Cardiac, as the heart is one of the organs that has been most drastically affected by Chernobyl.
 CCI prioritises children living with the "Chernobyl Heart" defect for surgery and without surgery these children would otherwise have a life expectancy of just 3 to 5 years.